Siddharthm10/Traffic_monitor/README.md

 # Traffic Monitoring System
+This is Traffic Analysing system.You can get the entrie summary for the duration of the video played.
-This is the repository for the task provided by resoluteAI.in Internship Here, I have used YOLOV3 for performing the task.
+Here, I have used YOLOV3 for performing the demo.
 The accuracy is pretty high with a little compromise in speed.
 With GPU it gives good performance i.e. 7-10 fps.

 ### Step to run the server
 Step 1: Install all the dependencies into the sytem.